 - See who’s available.
 Bluetooth allows you to quickly discover potential devices with which you could share

 To use this feature, you need to first enable it on your PC.
 To do that, you can either head to Settings > System > Shared Experiences and turn on the “Nearby Sharing” toggle or you can turn it on from the Share menu.

 Once the Nearby sharing feature is enabled select the file (which you want to share with other Windows 10 devices) and Right Click and select Share option.

 This will now popup a dialog box that will show all the nearby PCs and you can select the PC name you want to send to and you will see a “sending to the PC” notification.

 Another notification will appear on the PC in which the file needs to be sent and you need to accept the request in order to get the file.
 You can select either to “Save” or to “Save and Open” depending on your requirements.
 The file will then be shared and will take some time depending on the file size.

 The file you send will be saved in the Downloads folder by default but you can always go to Settings and change the default folder.
 Also, you can change the settings to all nearby devices or just your devices in which the nearby sharing will only work on devices that have your MSA signed in.

-And the final words make sure both devices running Windows 10 version 1803 to use the nearby sharing feature.
+And the final words make sure both devices running Windows 10 latest versioin to use the nearby sharing feature.
 This means You can’t send files from other OS just yet or even from old versions of Windows.
 Also, Microsoft doesn’t have any companion app for mobile platforms yet so this feature is confined to a very specific set of users.